What are Gait Problems?

 What Therapies for Kids can do

-The physiotherapists at Therapies for kids are experienced in musculoskeletal assessment and help to establish reasons behind types of gait problem such as muscle imbalance, tightness or weakness and joint stiffness.
+The physiotherapists at Therapies for kids are experienced in musculoskeletal assessment and help to establish reasons behind types of gait problems such as muscle imbalance, tightness or weakness, and joint stiffness.

 If your child has any issues identified on assessment treatment may include: